team-olmen/olm_client/Readme.md

-# Olm Api
+# Olm Client

-Client for students to create multiple choice questions to test their knowledge of the stuff they learned.
+Client for students to create multiple choice questions to test their knowledge of the stuff they've learned.

-## Firs Steps
+## First Steps

-### 0. Install dependencies
+### 0a.
+Install dependencies

 You'll need:

-* Node > 7.0.0
-* NPM > 4.0.0
+* Node > 7.0.0 & NPM > 4.0.0 (e.g. from <https://nodejs.org/en/> or <https://github.com/creationix/nvm> if you want to have several different node version installed side-by-side)
-* SASS compiler (if you want to put some paint onto it)
+* a SASS compiler (if you want to change the paint, read about it over at <http://sass-lang.com/install>)

 ### 0b.
 Get going on Angular 4